Soonad/Whitepaper/README.md

 systems (such as the Bologna Optimal Higher-order Machine) in that it requires no book-keeping, requires only 128 bits per lambda or pair, has unboxed 32-bit integers and constant-time beta reduction.
-This is possible because Formality-Core is a terminating language; all programs written in Formality are guaranteed to halt.
+This is possible because Formality-Core is not based on classic logic, but, instead, Elementary Affine Logic.
+All programs written in Formality are guaranteed to halt, and enjoy key computational characteristics that differ from classic functional languages.
 This directly enables many of the runtime features and optimizations (such as no book-keeping) described above, although without loss of generality as Formality-Core can model Turing-Complete programs via corecursion.
 In other words, Turing-Complete computation can be performed by